MilkeeyCat/ddnet_protocol/docs/packer.md

 size_t ddnet_packer_remaining_size(DDNetPacker *packer);
 ```

-amount of free bytes in the output buffer
+Amount of free bytes in the output buffer.
-the packer can pack a maximum of `DDNET_PACKER_BUFFER_SIZE` bytes
+The packer can pack a maximum of `DDNET_PACKER_BUFFER_SIZE` bytes.

 # ddnet_packer_data